peitek/CodeImageGenerator/README.md

 * Extracts just the function code from the file (and ignores the class, comments, etc around it)
 * Uses Pygments to create syntax highlighting for the code
 * Parses Pygments syntax highlighting to fit on the image
+* Dynamically reduces font size if the code doesn't fit the screen
+* Rough support for Java and Python functions
 * Rough image creation

 ## Roadmap